 In certain cases, depreciation is required to be recalculated for Alternative Minimum Tax (AMT) purposes.
 AMT is a separate tax that reduces the deductions of taxpayers.
 The ADS method must be used when making AMT adjustments.
 ADS is also used to compute depreciation for earnings and profits purposes.

 IRS Publication 946 mentions recovery periods for different asset classes under the GDS and ADS methods.
 Some prominent asset recovery periods are mentioned below as examples:

 - Recovery periods for cars, light trucks, and computers is five years (same under GDS and ADS).

 - Business office furniture and fixtures – Straight-line recovery period of 10 years under ADS.

 - Personal property with no class life – ADS recovery period of 12 years.

 - Non-residential real and residential rental property – May elect ADS straight-line recovery over 40 years.

 Pros and Cons of Accelerated Depreciation

-Accelerated depreciation is used by several companies, and looking at historic data, the depreciation method accounts for one of the largest corporate tax expenditures.
-It is used by most businesses, as schedules are established to determine the depreciation rate of various assets, and the effective tax rates on investments also vary.
+Accelerated depreciation is used by many companies, and looking at historic corporate data, the depreciation method creates proportionally large corporate tax expenditures.
+The companies must prepare schedules to determine the depreciation rate of various assets, and the effective tax rates on these investments will vary.

-An advantage of accelerated depreciation is that it provides tax benefits to certain asset classes, such as the effective marginal tax rates for investments in equipment.
+An advantage of accelerated depreciation is that it provides tax benefits to certain asset classes because the higher deduction reduces taxes payable.